mindspore-ai/docs/docs/mindspore/source_en/note/env_var_list.rst

    * - mindspore/core
      - CORE

-> glog does not support log file wrapping.
+Note: glog does not support log file wrapping.
 If you need to control the log file occupation of disk space, you can use the log file management tool provided by the operating system, for example: logrotate for Linux.

 Dump Function
 -------------